Simultaneous Uniformization and Algebraic Correspondences: A Teichm u ller space for punctured spheres

-\begin{remark} The arguments of Proposition~\ref{conf_mating_exists_prop} can also be used to construct conformal matings of higher Bowen-Series maps and factor Bowen-Series maps of the same degree.
-However, we do not know if such matings admit algebraic descriptions analogous to the one given in Proposition~\ref{conf_mating_b_inv_prop} (which asserts that matings of two factor Bowen-Series maps is an algebraic function).
-In other words, we do not know how to lift conformal matings of higher Bowen-Series maps and factor Bowen-Series maps to produce algebraic correspondences uniformizing a pair of genus zero orbifolds. \end{remark}
+The arguments of Proposition~\ref{conf_mating_exists_prop} can also be used to construct conformal matings of higher Bowen-Series maps and factor Bowen-Series maps of the same degree.
+However, we do not know if such matings admit algebraic descriptions analogous to the one given in Proposition~\ref{conf_mating_b_inv_prop} (which asserts that the mating of two factor Bowen-Series maps is an algebraic function).
+We raise the following question: \begin{question} Can the conformal matings of higher Bowen-Series maps and factor Bowen-Series maps (of equal degree) be lifted to produce algebraic correspondences uniformizing a pair of genus zero orbifolds? \end{question}